 Discover the fascinating stories and food of George Town, Penang in this dedicated tour.

 In Malaysia, there are many hawker centres, some covered, some open-air.
-These are communal complexes with food stalls selling a variety of affordable street food fare.
+These are communal complexes with food stalls selling a variety of affordable street food in Malaysia.

 Established as a cleaner, licensed and fixed alternative to mobile street food stalls and carts, here diners can sit at tables and chairs and comfortably tuck into a meal.